stanleyclaudius/online-shop/README.md

 - A normal cart and checkout functionality for user.
 - A chance to review a product, when it's bought by a user and arrived.
 - A subcribe to newsletter functionality, where user can get news that sent by admin.
+- A user control panel, where user can manage account easily.
 - An admin page to check user cart, verify payment, and make a payment done.
 - A dashboard page for admin which store main information of the store.
 - A discount feature that admin can give for user.